moodle-an-hochschulen/moodle-theme_boost_campus/README.md

 This setting can change the behaviour Moodle displays the title for the first course section.
 Moodle does not display it as long as the default title for this section is set.
 As soon as a user changes the title, it will appear.
 With this setting (option is checked), you can achieve a consistent behaviour by always showing the title for section 0.

+### Course edit button

+With this setting you can add an additional course edit on / off button to the course header for faster accessibility.
+This the same way as it was displayed before theme_boost.

+### 4. Tab "Design Settings"

 #### Background images for login page

 In this setting you can add up to 10 files as a background image for the login page.
 One of these images will be picked randomly and delivered when the user visits the login page.

-#### Course edit button

-With this setting you can add an additional course edit on / off button to the course header for faster accessibility.
-This the same way as it was displayed before theme_boost.
+#### Login form

+With this setting you can optimize the login form to fit to a greater variety background images (if checked).
+This means that the login form will be moved to the left of the login page, will get smaller in width and will get a background that let the background image shine through.
+The login form will be placed on the left because many images have their main content rather in the center and so we keep this content visible.
+Note: You can also activate this setting if no background images are uploaded, of course.

 Further improvements to Boost core theme